CS81Turf/correct-the-html/README.md

 ### Tasks

 Inside `index.html`:
-- [ ] Update the HTML tags so that they are correct and semantic
+- [X] Update the HTML tags so that they are correct and semantic
+- [X] Fork the repo
+- [X] Clone to local computer

 ### Tips